Alison Haislip: Other projects and appearances

 From May 2008 to February 2009, Haislip hosted a weekly podcast ranging in length from two to five minutes for G4's website.
 Tech News went on an indefinite hiatus as part of the network's financial cutbacks.
-Haislip and Blair Herter co-hosted the first season of American Ninja Warrior.
+She co-hosted the inaugural season of American Ninja Warrior with Blair Herter.
 She was the sideline reporter for the second and third seasons.
 Haislip was the sideline and behind the scenes reporter for the sixth and seventh seasons of the ABC reality competition show BattleBots.

-In September 2008, in correlation with the launch of her own official website, Haislip started releasing approximately four to six minute unedited video updates to stay more connected with her fans.
+In September 2008, in correlation with the launch of her own official website, Haislip started releasing approximately four to six-minute unedited video updates to stay more connected with her fans.
 Topics have ranged from answering fan questions posted on her forums to giving updates on her upcoming segments for Attack of the Show! before they air.
 Occasionally, Haislip had a guest alongside her while filming the blog.
 Past guests include fellow G4 personalities Kevin Pereira and Blair Herter, actress/dancer/writer Imogen Church, and Alison's younger brother, Greg Haislip.

 Starting in mid-May 2009, Ford Fiesta Movement mission videos, and Baaaznian Production short films, replaced the original blog format of Haislip's videos.
 The second to last video blog or "vlog" format video, it was uploaded on May 11, 2009.
 However, a brief Christmas vlog was uploaded on December 24, 2009, in which Haislip explained she had stopped making vlogs because she has been much busier in the recent months, than in the first half of 2009.

 In spring 2009, Haislip began making additional videos, as required by her involvement with the Ford Fiesta Movement, a campaign in which she was one of 100 people to win one of the cars for six months, started by Ford Motor Company to help promote the model's then-upcoming U.S. release.